openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

        reduces ceremony and overhead and thus increases spead.
 It is essential, however, that decisions to be made are published.
-       There should be a review period that is commensurate with the gravity of the decsion at hand.
+       There should be a review period that is commensurate with the gravity of the decision at hand.
 Lazy concensus is used by other open-source projects and foundations including the `Apache foundation <https://community.apache.org/committers/lazyConsensus.html>`_